xAlexV/mvx-winter-coding-challenge-2024/smart-contract/citizen-nft-minting-sc-info.md

 This smart contract enables users to:
 1. Mint a "CITIZEN" NFT by burning required resources (`WOOD` and `FOOD` tokens).
 2. Upgrade the "CITIZEN" NFT to a "SOLDIER" NFT by burning `GOLD` and `ORE` tokens.
-3. Further enhance a "SOLDIER" NFT by consuming a "SHIELD" NFT to gain `+1 defense` using the MultiversX dynamic NFT (dyNFT) features.
+3. Enhance a "SOLDIER" NFT with:
+   - A "SHIELD" NFT to gain `+1 defense`.
+   - A "SWORD" NFT to gain `+1 attack`.

-Each process involves validation, token burning, and timed claim mechanisms to ensure secure and transparent operations.
+Each process involves validation, token burning, and dynamic NFT attribute updates (dyNFT) to reflect the changes.

 ---